 Understanding the Current Landscape

 Before anything else, it's essential to understand the current healthcare landscape.
 As a practitioner, you should analyze market trends, competition, and patient demographics.
-The current landscape of medical practice management has seen significant advancements driven by technology, evolving healthcare models, and the need for efficient patient care.
+The current landscape of medical practice management system has seen significant advancements driven by technology, evolving healthcare models, and the need for efficient patient care.

 Medical Practice Management Software (PMS) is experiencing notable growth, with reports indicating expected increase from USD 6.80 billion to USD 13.85 billion between 2021 and 2029, demonstrating a robust market.